– 10 min read –

-In this post, we will describe how to train well-known Deep Learning models on your data with Ikomia plugins.
+In this post, we will describe how to train well-known Deep Learning models on your data with Ikomia STUDIO.
 We will focus on three application fields: classification, object detection and semantic segmentation.
-All plugins used in this tutorial are available in the public HUB.
-Source codes are also available in our GitHub repository.

 Datasets

-Image classification is the task of identifying what image represents.
-So training process uses image datasets where image representations are know.
-As a result, classification algorithm does not need any additional annotations.
+Image classification is the task of identifying what an image represents.
+So the training process uses image datasets where the image representations are known.
+As a result, the classification algorithm does not need any additional annotations.
 As a convention, the file structure of the dataset is fixed.
-We follow the PyTorch structure: a root folder with train and val sub-folder.
-And at the last folder level, as many sub-folders as the number of classes:

 Dataset structure